The candy is going to fall: How to handle problems at work

 FTC Disclosure: This site contains affiliate links and advertising.
 I may receive a small compensation if you click them.
 This helps support my work.
 I am not paid by every brand, and I do not recommend brands without first trying their products.
 For more about affiliate links, visit ftc.gov.

 In a matter of minutes, my toddler had dumped enough rainbow-colored candy droplets all over my kitchen to put my eagerly crawling 8-month-old into a sugar coma.
 Challenges like this are a daily occurrence in our household, where curious, and occasionally disobedient, children leave disasters in their wake.
 Since our home is also a place of business, that means we need to know how to handle problems at work.

 On those days that we have other, theoretically more important things to accomplish, it’s easy to become short-sighted.
 It’s easy to get angry, and it’s easy to get into a fight.
 Sometimes the Skittles are going to spill, and your day isn’t going to go according to plan.
 Whether you have children at home, or whether you have other obstacles popping up regularly, curveballs are an inevitability.
 While your unique circumstances may not always be the same, the work you do, the writing you do, and the effort you put in at home is always contingent on your ability to navigate your specific set of obstacles.
 You might not have a toddler jumping through your living room like a joyfully multicolored kangaroo, as I do at the present moment, but you may well have your own set of setbacks to contend with soon.

-Whether it’s minor, or something more significant in your life, succeeding as a writer, a home-based worker, or a parent, all depends on learning to work with these daily challenges.
-They aren’t going anywhere, so waiting for the perfect moment, the right circumstances, isn’t going to get you very far.
+Whether they are minor or huge, succeeding as a writer, a remote worker, or a parent all depend on learning to work with these daily challenges.
+They aren’t going anywhere, so waiting for the perfect moment–the right circumstances–isn’t going to get you very far.

-How do you regroup creatively after a minor setback?
+How do you handle problems at work so you can regroup after a minor setback?
 Share your advice in the comment section!